Hanoi to Ha Giang loop

 Booking site: Hanoi Transfer Service

-The private car option is as comfortable as it gets, so it will be much more expensive than the other options available.
 Therefore, you can arrange with the operator and the driver if you want to visit sites along the way and have breaks on demand as well.

-This will be the most comfortable option if you are traveling in a group or with your family!
-Moreover, a private car pickup is available at any time, whereas set schedules limit other transport options.
+This will be the most comfortable option if traveling in a group or with your family!

 Private car Hanoi to Sapa

-Option 3: Train from Hanoi to Lao Cai, then Transit to Sapa
+Option 3: Train from Hanoi to Lao Cai, then transit to Sapa

 Ease of booking: 3/5 – needs to be booked beforehand, and beware of bus scams from Lao Cai to Sapa.